DHay10/AppDev_ProjectF21/README.md

 ### New Student Creation View

-- This view is the creation of a new student, it will offer datafields that will need to be filled and some that will be optional to fill.
+- This view is the creation of a new student, it will offer data fields that will need to be filled and some that will be optional to fill.
 This will also assign an unique `StudentID` to the new created instance in the system.

 ## **To-do List**